Anthony Griffin (rugby league): Penrith Panthers

-On 21 October 2015 it was announced that Griffin had accepted the head coaching position with the Penrith Panthers on a three-year deal.
+On 21 October 2015, it was announced that Griffin had accepted the head coaching position with the Penrith Panthers on a three-year deal.
 On 4 October 2017, Griffin signed a new two-year extension to stay as Penrith coach until the end of 2020 after guiding the club to consecutive finals appearances.
-On 6 of August 2018, Griffin and the Penrith Panthers club decided to part ways with immediate effect, leaving assistant coach Cameron Ciraldo as caretaker coach.
+On 6 August 2018, Griffin and the Penrith Panthers club decided to part ways with immediate effect, leaving assistant coach Cameron Ciraldo as caretaker coach.

 In the aftermath of being sacked by Penrith, Griffin and Gould proceeded to trade barbs in the media.
-Gould went on record as saying “We just got the feeling that everything Anthony has brought to the club over the last three years, we’ve probably seen the best of it … I think the pressure from the media and constant speculation was eating away at him … Anthony is very old school, he likes to do everything himself.
+Gould went on record as saying "We just got the feeling that everything Anthony has brought to the club over the last three years, we’ve probably seen the best of it … I think the pressure from the media and constant speculation was eating away at him … Anthony is very old school, he likes to do everything himself.
 I think in the modern day age the head coach has got to rely on the expertise, knowledge and assistance".

-Griffin later came out and said “He hasn’t coached for 20 years.
+Griffin later came out and said "He hasn’t coached for 20 years.
 He hasn’t had his head in the fire for 20 years.
-If there’s anyone old school in the conversation — if I’m in the conversation about being old school, he’d need to be there as well".
+If there’s anyone old school in the conversation – if I’m in the conversation about being old school, he’d need to be there as well".
 Griffin then later spoke of Gould claiming that he was sad after a win and happy after a loss.
-Griffin told the media “We were officially on top of the ladder, having overcome this huge run of injuries earlier in the year, but nothing.
+Griffin told the media "We were officially on top of the ladder, having overcome this huge run of injuries earlier in the year, but nothing.
 When we lost there was always an inquiry, how had we had failed in our preparation, but there was never any inquiry when we won".
-“I have never seen him so happy than when Brisbane put 50 on us.
+"I have never seen him so happy than when Brisbane put 50 on us.
 And then I’ve never seen him so agitated than when we just beat Manly (in a 28-24 thriller at Brookvale Oval on July 28, 2018)".